 - Foam earplugs for computer-based testing.

-M1s have access to Osmosis, an intelligent study system that is meant to optimize how and what you study during medical school coursework.
-If you are considering purchasing other study aids, please keep it in mind.
+All students have access to Osmosis, an intelligent study system that is meant to optimize how and what you study during medical school coursework.
+If you are considering purchasing other study aids, please keep it in mind, as this one is provided for you for no cost.
 There is a mobile app available for both Android and Apple devices.

 Prime-level access to Osmosis is available!
 For Chicago students, go here: